pyinstaller/pyinstaller/doc/index.rst

 to make a GNU/Linux app you run it in GNU/Linux, etc.
 |PyInstaller| has been used successfully with
-AIX, Solaris, FreeBSD and OpenBSD but is not tested against them.
+AIX, Solaris, FreeBSD and OpenBSD but testing against them is not part of our continuous integration tests.

 What's New This Release